MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office365.md

 This configuration is done by the SharePoint site administrator.

 ### Configuring IRM for OneDrive for Business
-After you have enabled the IRM service for SharePoint Online, users' OneDrive for Business document library can then be configured for Rights Management protection.
-Users can configure this for themselves by using the **Settings** icon in their OneDrive.
-Although administrators cannot configure Rights Management for users' OneDrive for Business by using the SharePoint admin center, you can do this by using Windows PowerShell.
+After you have enabled the IRM service for SharePoint Online, users' OneDrive for Business document library or individual folders can then be configured for Rights Management protection.
+Users can configure this for themselves by using their OneDrive website.
+Although administrators cannot configure this protection for users' OneDrive for Business by using the SharePoint admin center, you can do this by using Windows PowerShell.

 > [!NOTE]
 > For more information about configuring OneDrive for Business, see the Office documentation, [Set up OneDrive for Business in Office 365](https://support.office.com/article/Set-up-OneDrive-for-Business-in-Office-365-3e21f8f0-e0a1-43be-aa3e-8c0236bf11bb).

 #### Configuration for users
-Give users these instructions so that they can configure their OneDrive for Business and IRM-protect their business files.
+Give users the following instructions so that they can configure their OneDrive for Business to protect their business files.

 1. Go to the [OneDrive website](https://go.microsoft.com/fwlink/p/?LinkID=251869).
 You might need to sign in with your work or school account.

 2. In the navigation pane, at the bottom, select **Return to classic OneDrive**.

-3. Select the **Settings** icon, and if the **Ribbon** display **Off**, select this setting to turn the ribbon on.
+3. Select the **Settings** icon.
+In the **Settings** pane, if the **Ribbon** is set to **Off**, select this setting to turn the ribbon on.

 4. To configure all OneDrive for Business files to be protected, select the **LIBRARY** tab from the ribbon, and then select **Library Settings**.
 To select all files in a specific folder to be protected, first select that folder.